1zzowiebeha/Matching-Game/readme.md

 # ❗ Note to readers

 BEM is something I learned quite a bit after writing this project.
-It decouples the document from its styles via a component architecture, which makes the code-base more maintainable.
+BEM decouples the document from its styles via a component architecture, which makes the code-base more maintainable.